ScHARR Research Information Governance

 Your information security training must be up to date to ensure you have access to all the relevant data, files, servers and systems for your work.

-This Training link will take you to an online learning page so you may need to enter your University Username and password.
-Please complete these four sections of the training:
+The Training link above will take you to an online learning page so you may need to enter your University Username and password.
+Please complete these five sections of the training: